defi-wonderland/op-handbook/docs/interoperability/messaging-protocol.md

 If validation passes, the destination contract is called with the message payload.
 Otherwise, the transaction reverts.

+## Messaging Invariants

+The protocol enforces the following rules:
+- **Chain ID Invariant**: The chainid in the Identifier must belong to the destination chain’s dependency set.
+- **Timestamp Invariant**: The initiating message’s timestamp must be less than or equal to the executing message’s timestamp.
+It must also be greater than the Interop upgrade timestamp.
+- **Expiry Invariant**: The executing message must be submitted within 180 days of the initiating message’s timestamp.

+If any invariant is violated, the message is invalid.
+The block containing it is reverted or replaced.

 ### Emission vs. Execution View

 Messages look different at emission and execution: